wendyverdonk93/docs/content/payment-methods/wallet/applepay/integration-and-testing.md

 {{< /details >}}

-### Live environment

-To test Apple Pay transactions in a live environment **without** processing a real payment, follow these steps:
+To test Apple Pay transactions, follow these steps:

 1. On your checkout page, select Apple Pay.
 You are redirected to the MultiSafepay payment page.
 2. Click the **Apple Pay** button.
     You can ignore the "This device is not supported" error.
-3. Complete the payment using real card data.
+3. Complete a payment using test card data.
 4. The transaction is completed.

 ### Test environment